tipofyzik/mongodb_for_storing_sensor_data/README.md

 ### Sumulation story
 The simulation represents an indoor environmental monitoring system deployed in a building.

-The dataset contains historical telemetry data collected from multiple sensor devices.
+The dataset contains sensor telemetry data collected from multiple sensor devices.
 Each device represents an environmental monitoring unit installed in a different location.
-The sensors continuously measure temperature, humidity, carbon monoxide (CO), LPG, smoke level, light intensity, and motion activity.
+The dataset contains measurements of temperature, humidity, carbon monoxide (CO), LPG, smoke level, light intensity, and motion activity.

 The simulation uses the historical period from **12 July 2020 00:00 UTC to 19 July 2020 23:59 UTC**.
 During this week, sensor devices generated measurements that simulate a continuous monitoring process inside different areas of a building.

 In this scenario, the system administrator wants to evaluate the environmental conditions and sensor behaviour over time.
 For example, the administrator can investigate temperature changes during working hours, analyze smoke or gas sensor activity, or compare environmental conditions between different sensor devices.

 The CSV dataset acts as a replacement for real-time sensor streams.
-Instead of receiving measurements directly from physical devices, the DataPipeline reads historical sensor records and processes them as if they were incoming data from an IoT monitoring system.
+Instead of receiving measurements directly from physical devices, the DataPipeline reads sensor records and processes them as if they were incoming data from an IoT monitoring system.

 Using this simulation, the complete workflow can be tested:
 - importing sensor measurements into the database,